Coronavirus (COVID-19) Information

 - Monitor your symptoms.

 - Stay at home until the risk of secondary transmission to others is thought to below.
 The decision to discontinue home isolation precautions should be made on a case-by-case basis in consultation with healthcare providers and state and local health departments.

 - Gadsden State has transitioned to online and hybrid instruction to minimize large groups and in an effort to social distance.

 - In an effort to limit possible exposure, all events on all of Gadsden State’s campuses have been cancelled until further notice.

-- During the absence of students on Gadsden State campuses, the Maintenance Team will practice enhanced cleaning procedures in all buildings.
+- The Maintenance Team is practicing enhanced cleaning procedures in all buildings.

 - All international and domestic travel has been cancelled and will be enforced until the spread of the disease has been decreased or contained.

-- Gadsden State is practicing its Infectious Disease Policy (link policy).
+- Gadsden State is practicing its Infectious Disease Policy.